jxeeno/aust-govt-covid19-vaccine-pdf/README.md

 The percentages are extracted from the WA Health dashboard and multiplied against the [ABS 16 and over population data](https://www.abs.gov.au/statistics/people/population/national-state-and-territory-population/sep-2020#data-download) as noted in the [WA Health interpretation guide](https://www.wa.gov.au/sites/default/files/2021-05/COVID-19_Vaccine_Dashboard_Guide%20for%20Interpretation.pdf).

 Second dose totals are **not** published daily and therefore do not necessarily correlate with daily dose totals.
-This means that deducting total doses from approx second dose total **does not produce a accurate value for first doses**.
+This means that deducting total doses from approx second dose total **does not produce an accurate value for first doses**.

 ## Direct access to data